MicrosoftDocs/azure-devops-docs/docs/repos/git/review-pull-requests.md

 ::: moniker-end

-To learn more about permissions and access, see [Default Git repository and branch permissions](../../organizations/security/default-git-permissions.md) and [About access levels](../../organizations/security/access-levels.md).
+- To learn more about permissions and access, see [Default Git repository and branch permissions](../../organizations/security/default-git-permissions.md) and [About access levels](../../organizations/security/access-levels.md).

+::: moniker range=">= azure-devops-2020
+- In Azure DevOps Server 2020 and Azure DevOps Services, you can manage PRs and other resources from the [Azure command-line interface (CLI)](/cli/azure/?view=azure-cli-latest&preserve-view=true) with the `azure-devops` extension.
+To learn how to work with the Azure DevOps Services CLI, see [Get started with Azure DevOps CLI](../../cli/index.md).
+Azure Repos CLI commands for PRs use [az repos pr](/cli/azure/repos/pr).

+::: moniker-end

 ## Browse changes